yukikongju/Data-Science-Machine-Learning-Ressources/courses/CMU_36401_ModernLinearRegression/README.md

 - [X] HW3 - Linear Regression with gaussian noises/errors
 - [X] HW4 - Using the residuals to verify linear regression assumptions (homodescadicity, residuals mean is zero); computing pvalues and confidence interval on estimated parameters
 - [X] HW5 - Confidence Intervals and pvalue on Multiple Linear RegressionCoefficients; Computing beta coefficients and variance using matrix formula
-- [ ] HW6 - fitting a polynomial with factor variables; multiple linear regression assumptions (what makes X^TX invertible)
+- [X] HW6 - fitting a polynomial with factor variables; multiple linear regression assumptions (what makes X^TX invertible)
-- [ ] HW7 - Building Rectangle and Ellipsoid Confidence Intervals; Comparing Models using the F test
+- [.]
+HW7 - Building Rectangle and Ellipsoid Confidence Intervals; Comparing Models using the F test
-- [ ] HW8 -
+- [X] HW8 - Measuring influence of individual points using jacknive studentized residuals and Cook's Distance
 - [ ] HW9 -
 - [ ] HW10 -